bstew794/cs1440-Stewart-Braeden-assn4/README.md

 However, you will feel much more confident about this if you understand at least a little bit about what's going on.
-To this end I have provided an interactive Mandelbrot program called `src/interactive.py`.
+To this end I have provided an interactive Mandelbrot program called [src/interactive.py](src/interactive.py).

-* Left-Clicking on its Canvas will paint a square region using the same algorithm that the `src/mandelbrot.py` program uses, except this program will print the values of the Z paramter at each iteration.
+* Left-Clicking on its Canvas will paint a square region using the same algorithm that the [src/mandelbrot.py](src/mandelbrot.py) program uses, except this program will print the values of the Z parameter at each iteration.

-* Right-Clicking the Canvas paints the entire image.

-Readaing its code and watching its output may help you better understand how your program produces its images.
+Reading its code and watching its output may help you better understand how your program produces its images.

-**Important:** `src/interactive.py` is provided for your amusement/benefit.
+**Important:** [src/interactive.py](src/interactive.py) is provided for your amusement/benefit.
 It is *not* a part of the assignment, and you *are not* required to improve it or document it.